-The windows installed in this unit are the radius torque style.
+The windows installed in the fifth wheel units may be the radius torque, tinted safety glass style.
 These windows are also referred to as jalousie windows.
 They open with the simple turn of a crank.
-There are two window options in this model.
-One is to have safety glass storm windows installed.
-The other would be the installation of dark tinted, safety glass storm windows.
+Optional may be the double pane tinted safety glass windows.

-In the bedroom of the unit, one window will be marked "EXIT".
+In the bedroom of the unit, one window will be marked "EXIT."
 This window is an emergency escape, or egress, window.
 To open in case of an emergency, lift the red handles at the bottom of the window and push out.